 Your safety is the highest priority and we’ve got lots of information and advice to keep you clear of harm while you’re clearing roadsides.

 - It Feels Good – You can take pride in the visible difference you make beautifying your community.

 - Bond with Your Buddies – Working together in the great outdoors is an excellent way for group members to bond.
 Adopting groups often follow their clean-ups with barbecues, picnics or potlucks.

-- Halt Unwelcome Invaders – Become a weed warrior by reporting sightings of B.C.’s “most unwanted” invasive plants to the Regional Weed Committee.
+- Halt Unwelcome Invaders – Become a weed warrior by reporting sightings of B.C.’s “most unwanted” invasive plants to the Regional Committee.
 Your efforts can help beat burdock, halt giant hogweed and stop yellow star thistle.

 - Involve Youth – Young volunteers, 12 years and up, can adopt a highway.
 The only restriction is an adult, 19 years or older, must supervise.

 - Keep the Proceeds – Recyclable items like beverage containers can be kept (and cashed-in) by the adopting organization.
 (But if you find high-value items like wallets, money or jewelry, you’ll have the satisfaction of taking it to the RCMP).

 - You Get Long Weekends Off – For safety’s sake, adopting groups do not work along highways during statutory holidays, the afternoon before a holiday or holiday long weekends.
 You and your group are free to plan your own holiday getaways, while fitting in your four times a year (average) clean-up.

 - You Can Give them Back – You only have to adopt a highway for two years – though you’re welcome to “keep” them longer – so, it’s a limited time commitment, should your group or its priorities change.
 If your group decides they can’t bear to part with their highway, let us know and we can help you extend your adoption.

 - Become Part of a Movement – About 130 community groups have adopted highways across B.C.